 2. Create opportunities for customer feedback

-Whether in the form of emailed surveys, post-purchase feedback forms, or verbal conversations, direct customer insights help elucidate where your company is winning, and where there is room for improvement.
-As Bernazzani continues:
+Whether in the form of emailed surveys, post-purchase feedback forms, or verbal conversations, direct customer insights can shed light on where your company is succeeding and where there is room for improvement.

 3. Prioritize effective onboarding

-One of the most effective means of keeping customers satisfied is by ensuring they quickly find value in your product through a strong onboarding program.
-For our purposes, onboarding refers to the training and educational activities that enable your customers to effectively engage with your product over the long term.
-This includes both new customers just starting out with your technology, as well as existing users who may need training on new product features or integrations or refresher material they can refer back to as needed.
+One of the best ways to keep your customer base happy is to ensure they quickly find value in your product through a strong onboarding program.
+Customer onboarding refers to the training and educational activities that enable your customers to engage effectively with your product throughout their customer journey.
+This includes new customers just starting out and follow-up with existing users who may need training on new product features, integrations, or refresher material they can refer back to as needed.

 Establish value for your customers early and often through engaging and efficient onboarding practices.
-As you can see in the below diagram, investing in a customer onboarding program early can have an increasingly positive impact over the long-term:
+As you can see in the below diagram, investing in a customer onboarding program early, and throughout the complete customer journey, can have an increasingly positive impact on your retention efforts.